dslik/infoviz-surveys/waterfall.md

 4. Use perceptually uniform colour maps, preferably CET-L20
 5. Grid lines can help, but can also obscure/distort adjacent data.
 Use with care.
 6. Waterfall displays should be combined with other chart types (heat charts, strip charts, flags, etc) as part of a unified visual grammar.
-7. Display of regions of importance should be standardized.
+7. Display of regions of importance should be standardized, and can be used to link to/embed further data-specific visualizations.